-We have compiled the accompanying balance sheets - statutory basis of the individual funds of the County of Union, New Jersey as of December 31, 2010 and the related statements of operations and changes in fund balances - statutory basis for the year then ended, in accordance with Statements on Standards for Accounting and Review Services issued by the American Institute of Certified Public Accountants.
-The financial statements - statutory basis have been prepared on a prescribed basis of accounting prescribed by the Division of Local Government Services, Department of Community Affairs, State of New Jersey, that demonstrates compliance with the modified accrual basis, with certain exceptions, and the budget laws of New Jersey, which is a comprehensive basis of accounting other than generally accepted accounting principles.
+We have compiled the accompanying balance sheets - regulatory basis of the individual funds from the 2011 Annual Financial Statement (AFS) of the County of Union, New Jersey as of December 31, 2011 and the related statements of operations and changes in fund balances - regulatory basis for the year then ended, in accordance with Statements on Standards for Accounting and Review Services issued by the American Institute of Certified Public Accountants.
+The financial statements - regulatory basis have been prepared on a prescribed basis of accounting prescribed by the Division of Local Government Services, Department of Community Affairs, State of New Jersey, that demonstrates compliance with the modified accrual basis, with certain exceptions, and the budget laws of New Jersey, which is a comprehensive basis of accounting other than generally accepted accounting principles.

 A compilation is limited to presenting in the form of financial statements information that is the representation of management of the County of Union.
-We have not audited or reviewed the accompanying financial statements - statutory basis and, accordingly, do not express an opinion or any other form of assurance on them.
+We have not audited or reviewed the accompanying financial statements - regulatory basis and, accordingly, do not express an opinion or any other form of assurance on them.

-Management of the County of Union has elected to omit substantially all of the disclosures ordinarily included in financial statements prepared on the statutory basis of accounting.
-If the omitted disclosures were included in the financial statements, they might influence the user's conclusions about the County of Union's financial position - statutory basis and the results of its operations and changes in its fund balance - statutory basis.
+Management of the County of Union has elected to omit substantially all of the disclosures ordinarily included in financial statements prepared on the regulatory basis of accounting.
+If the omitted disclosures were included in the financial statements, they might influence the user's conclusions about the County of Union's financial position - regulatory basis and the results of its operations and changes in its fund balance - regulatory basis.
 Accordingly, these financial statements are not designed for those who are not informed about such matters.